CosmosContracts/council/departments/development/rfp/003-dApp_Development_Support/agreement_01.md

-# Counter-Proposal from Development Department
+# Agreement for RFP-03

-May 17th, 2024
+June 7th, 2024

 ## Blockchain dApp Development Support

+The Vendor is [RFP 03 DAO] and the Client is [Juno Network Development Department]

 ### Overview - Approach and Methodology:

 #### Length of Agreement Terms

-Trial period of **two months** to demonstrate Vendor capabilities and compatibility with the Juno Network.
+Trial period from June 10th, 2024 until August 10th, 2024 to demonstrate Vendor capabilities and compatibility with the Juno Network.

 This timeframe will allow both parties to assess the effectiveness of collaboration and ensure that it aligns with the goals and expectations of all stakeholders involved.